 Use carpets, soft seating and pillows to make a classrooms feel more like a home.
 Sharon mentioned "Soft and comfortable furnishings".

 Whether it is a piece of art or a lego construction, displaying our learner's work helps them to realize we appreciate the effort they have put into their learning experience.

 Karen labels "cubbies with the name of each student to hang their coats and backpacks".
 Adding names to cubbies, hooks or even learning spaces helps children feel part of their learning community.

 The belief is the more children interact with natural materials the more they tend to be drawn to and appreciate our natural world.
 Therefore, for many educators, incorporating the natural world into our classrooms of a high priority.

 Colours in the classrooms are very much a personal preference of the educator in the space.
 Some prefer natural and others prefer bright colours.
 At Quality Classrooms we recognize both have their place and try to meet the needs of each educator, just as you try to meet the needs of each child you work with.

 All different book genres need to be in the classrooms to meet the preferences of our students.
-Displaying them in a reader friendly way may make books more inviting.
+Displaying them in a reader-friendly way may make books more inviting.
 Just spines showing can be intimidating so a combination of display methods will appeal to more readers.
-Debra enjoys "putting up big reading tree bulletin board in my library" to encourage book sharing while Cindy mentioned "a comfy corner for reading".
+Debra enjoys "putting up a big reading tree bulletin board in my library" to encourage book sharing while Cindy mentioned "a comfy corner for reading".